Storrito/storrito.github.io/_posts/2018-09-21-instagram-sessionid-cookie.md

 1. Open your browser

-2. Open an incognito window in Google Chrome (in Firefox it is called private window).
+2. **Open an incognito window in Google Chrome (in Firefox it is called private window).
+This is an important step!**

 3. Go to https://www.instagram.com/ and log into your Instagram account